-A SIPP (self invested personal pension) is a personal pension that offers greater flexibility investing your retirement funds than other pensions.
-Enhanced control investing your assets means you can have more influence over the results which will depend upon how the assets selected perform.
+A SIPP (self invested personal pension) is a personal pension that offers greater investment flexibility during your retirement than some other pensions.
+Enhanced options and control over the assets you invest in means you can have more influence over the results, which depend upon how the assets selected perform.

 Contributions to SIPPs in the UK offer tax incentives.
-For the majority of expats consolidating pensions or moving final salary schemes into a SIPP, further contributions only attract tax benefits if criteria are met as a 'relevant UK individual' paying tax.
-Access to capital is available from age 55 onward, so if you wish to invest further contributions as an expat, more flexible products may be advisable.
+For the majority of expats consolidating pensions or moving final salary schemes into a SIPP, further contributions only attract tax benefits if criteria are met as a 'relevant UK individual'.
+Access to capital is available from age 55 onward, so if you are looking to invest further to enhance your retirement fund as an expat, using more flexible products may be advisable.

-It is important to recognise that many providers of expat international SIPPs will allow the purchase of securities not permitted in the UK.
-Expat financial advisers overseas can receive remuneration from fund managers for promoting their expat investments, usually resulting in higher charges for the investor.
+It is important to recognise that many providers of expat international SIPPs still allow the purchase of securities not permitted in the UK, including commission-generating share classes of funds with higher underlying charges and lower returns for investors.

 The guidelines for SIPPs allow for diversification with a wide range permitted investments categorised as 'standard assets' by the UK regulator, the Financial Conduct Authority.